zhang-f/zhang-f.github.io/_pages/cv.md

 * September 2019 -- December 2019: **Member of The Practice of Intelligent Robot Design**
   * Write code to control the robot to avoid obstacles, cross the gully, identify traps and identify traffic lights.Simultaneously control the robot's steering gear to adjust the motion
   * Won the 3'rd Place Award and the Best Performance Award

+## Extracurricular Activities and Competitions

+* Augest 2017 -- July 2018: **Member of Student Association for Science and Technology**
+  * Organized and participated in a number of technological innovation events, including the 18th technological innovation competition and the first hackathon

 ## Skills